Cytomel Coupon & Prices

 NiceRx does not provide Cytomel coupons, discount cards or copay cards.
 We do not offer printable Cytomel manufacturer coupons, Cytomel discounts, rebates, Cytomel savings cards, trial offers, or free samples.
 We are a service provider that helps eligible individuals access patient assistance programs.
-Our service cost is $49 a month per medication, so you will likely save more on your Cytomel medication with NiceRx.

 How much does Cytomel cost without insurance?

 Cytomel prices without insurance will vary by retailer.
 As a guide, Cytomel oral tablets 5 mcg will typically cost around $220 for 100 tablets.

 Your individual healthcare plan will determine the copay of Cytomel with insurance.
 To find out what you will need to pay, contact your pharmacist or insurance provider.
 They will be able to calculate your copay with your current insurance.

 Cytomel is an FDA (U.S. Food and Drug Administration) approved medication distributed by Pfizer Inc. Cytomel is an L-triiodothyronine used for thyroid replacement and the treatment of:

 - Hypothyroidism – as a replacement in thyroidal, pituitary, and hypothalamic congenital or acquired hypothyroidism